 Charities including Variety are already taking advantage of the new technology to raise money in an increasingly “cashless” world, with PayBurst supporting giving through Apple Pay, Android Pay, credit and debit cards.
 PayBurst also allows for live voting during charity events.

-Ward Hadaway Associate Nathan Bilton, a specialist in providing advice on commercial arrangements and contracts specialising in technology and telecoms, helped the Allstar Media team as they prepared to commercialise PayBurst.
+Ward Hadaway commercial lawyer Nathan Bilton, a specialist in providing advice on commercial arrangements and contracts specialising in technology and telecoms, helped the Allstar Media team as they prepared to commercialise PayBurst.

 Nathan said; “I’ve worked with Allstar Media for a number of years, helping them with the commercial arrangements for a range of software products and services.